MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ### Using Selenium 4

 Selenium 4 has built-in support for Microsoft Edge (Chromium).
+To install Selenium 4, navigate to [Installing Selenium libraries][SeleniumInstallingLibraries].

+When you use Selenium 4, you don't need to use Selenium Tools for Microsoft Edge.
 Selenium Tools for Microsoft Edge is for Selenium 3 only.
-If you try to use Selenium 4 with `Microsoft.Edge.SeleniumTools` and create a new `EdgeDriver` instance, you get the following error:

-`Error-  System.MissingMethodException: 'Method not found: 'OpenQA.Selenium.Remote.DesiredCapabilities OpenQA.Selenium.DriverOptions.GenerateDesiredCapabilities(Boolean)'`
+If you try to use Selenium 4 with Selenium Tools for Microsoft Edge and try create a new `EdgeDriver` instance, you get the following error: `System.MissingMethodException: 'Method not found: 'OpenQA.Selenium.Remote.DesiredCapabilities OpenQA.Selenium.DriverOptions.GenerateDesiredCapabilities(Boolean)'`.

-You don't need to use `Microsoft.Edge.SeleniumTools` with Selenium 4, because Selenium 4 already supports Chromium Edge.
 If you're using Selenium 4 and get this error, remove `Microsoft.Edge.SeleniumTools` from your project, and make sure you're using the official `EdgeOptions` and `EdgeDriver` classes from the `OpenQA.Selenium.Edge` namespace.

 ### Using Selenium 3